bluzbrothers/StayHealthy.MonitorMe-Kata2024/EventStorming/EventStorming.md

 <img src="images/7.png" />

 Based on the requirements and responses from the email, the following steps have been taken:
-1. **Patient Registration:** - defined as a part of the system outside the scope of this solution, under ADR-005.
+1. **Patient Registration:** - is part of Monitor Me, but based on the client's response, we consider it as a supporting sub-domain.
+It will be a part of the system, but we won't be focusing on it."
+[ADR-005](/ADR/ADR-005-patient-registration-out-of-scope.md).
-2. **Sensors:** - Also identified as a system component to be designed outside the scope of this solution, as outlined in ADR-006.
+2. **Sensors:** - Also identified as a system component to be designed outside the scope of this solution, as outlined in [ADR-006](/ADR/ADR-006-sensor-out-of-scope.md).

 Within the scope of this solution, the following contexts have been established: Recorder, Analyzer, Monitor, and Alert.

 <img src="images/7.1.png" />

 Transitioning from business contexts to component naming, it was realized that the term "Monitor" wasn't a suitable technical name for the responsibilities of this component.
 After careful consideration, we decided on a more fitting name: "Stramer."
-This decision was formalized in ADR-007, determining it as a more accurate name.
+This decision was formalized in [ADR-007](/ADR/ADR-007-component-naming.md) , determining it as a more accurate name.
 To provide a clearer understanding of each component's business significance, the prefix "Vital Sign" was added.
 Consequently, the final set of components comprises:
  - Vital Sign Recorder,
  - Vital Sign Analyzer,
  - Vital Sign Stramer,